 - U.S. Mid-Cap Stock: Fidelity Mid-Cap Stock

-- U.S. Small-Cap Stock: Vanguard Small-Cap Index INV
+- U.S. Small-Cap Stock: Vanguard Small-Cap Index Inv

 - International Large-Cap Stock: Putnam International Equity A

-- Intermediate-Term Bond: Vanguard Total Bond Market Index INV
+- Intermediate-Term Bond: Vanguard Total Bond Market Index Inv

-- Short-Term Bond: Vanguard Short-Term Bond Index INV
+- Short-Term Bond: Vanguard Short-Term Bond Index Inv

 How Mutual Funds Compare to Other Investments

-The average interest rate for a 5-year CD has been under 2% for most of the last 10 years.
-Ten-year Treasuries have had an annualized return of 2.66% over that period, and gold has averaged 3.14%.
-Even the 10-year annualized return on real estate investments is just 3.45%, as measured by the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index.
+For example, the average interest rate for a five-year CD was under 2% from August 2010 through the end of 2021.
+Even the 10-year annualized return as of October 2021 on real estate investments was 7.06%, as measured by the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index.

 Long-term annualized returns provide a more reasonable expectation about future performance than short-term returns, which are more volatile and unpredictable.
 If you're looking at mutual funds or other investments, determine the purpose and time frame of your investment, then assess your risk tolerance.
 To build wealth over time, look to outpace inflation.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.

-Federal Reserve Bank of St. Louis.
-"Economic Research: National Rate on Non-Jumbo Deposits (less than $100,000): 60 Month CD," Accessed Oct.
-21, 2019.
+FRED, Federal Reserve Bank of St. Louis.
+"Economic Research: National Rate on Non-Jumbo Deposits (Less Than $100,000): 60 Month CD."